Intake ramp

+Design and operation

-Ideally, the first oblique shock wave should intercept the air intake lip, thus avoiding air spillage and pre-entry drag on the outer boundary of the deflected streamtube.
+Ideally, the first oblique shock wave should intercept the air intake lip, thus avoiding air spillage and pre-entry cowl drag on the outer boundary of the deflected streamtube; the air is finally slowed down to subsonic speeds by a terminal normal shock further downstream.
 For a fixed geometry intake at zero incidence, this condition can only be achieved at one particular flight Mach number, because the angle of the shock wave (to the longitudinal direction) becomes more acute with increasing aircraft speed.

-More advanced supersonic intakes feature a ramp with a number of discrete changes of gradient in order to generate multiple oblique shock waves.
+More advanced supersonic intakes feature a ramp with a number of discrete changes of gradient in order to generate multiple oblique shock waves before the terminal (normal) shock.
+The first known aircraft to use this is the North American A-5 Vigilante with fully-variable wedge-type air intakes on the sides of the fuselage.
 In the case of Concorde, the first (converging) intake ramp is followed by a diverging ramp.
-After the air passes the end of the first ramp it has become subsonic such that the diverging ramp further contributes towards the reduction in airstream velocity and consequently its increase in pressure.
+After the air passes terminal shock at the end of the first ramp it has become subsonic such that the diverging ramp further contributes towards the reduction in airstream velocity and consequently its increase in pressure.
 This intake design thus ensures excellent pressure recovery and contributes to Concorde's improved fuel efficiency whilst cruising supersonically at up to Mach 2.2 (beyond which airframe heating effects limit any further increase in speed).
 Variable geometry intakes, such as those on Concorde, vary the ramp angle to focus the series of oblique shock waves onto the intake lip, control of which is accomplished by complex non-linear control laws using the ramp void pressure (the pressure of the air in the gap between the two ramps) as a control input.

-The intake ramp for rectangular intakes has its equivalent in the inlet cone for circular intakes.
-Much lighter fixed-geometry alternatives are used on modern aircraft which are designed with greater emphasis on durability and survivability (stealth).
-These inlets preserve the performance of variable intake ramps by controlling shock position using the downstream pressure.
-They include the caret compression surface, used in the Boeing F/A-18E/F Super Hornet and Lockheed Martin F-22 Raptor inlets, and the diverterless supersonic inlet used on the Lockheed Martin F-35 Lightning II and Chengdu J-20.
+Some designs such as on the McDonnell Douglas F-15 can also use ramps to vary the capture area for additional airflow control.

+Up to Mach 2.2, all the shock compression can be done externally.
+Above that, efficiency rapidly declines and cowl drag increases from practical limitations.
+For higher Mach numbers, in order to maintain efficient compression while minimizing drag, the intake design can have part of the supersonic diffusion take place inside the duct, known as external/internal compression or mixed compression.
+In this case the cowl lip together with the internal ramp surface within the duct continues the supersonic diffusion with reflected oblique shocks until the final normal shock.
+The XB-70 Valkyrie's intake is an example of a mixed external/internal compression ramp design.
+While more efficient, mixed compression intakes run the risk of unstart (the internal shockwaves rapidly and violently expelled out the front of the duct) from flow disturbances such as engine surge causing significant changes in mass flow.
+It's for this reason that mixed external/internal compression for the Concorde was initially considered but eventually dropped.
+Similarly, early in the development of the B-1 Lancer its mixed compression intake was changed to an external one, technically safer but with a small compromise in cruise speed.